- NURS FPX 8045 Assessment 7 Conceptualizing a Potential Project

 Thus, using data presented in the articles containing systematic reviews and meta-analysis in the present study, the effectiveness of complex interventions including environmental modifications, use of assistive devices, exercise, balance retraining, health promotion, as well as psychological interventions for fear of falling was substantiated.

-To complete the gaps concerning the implementation of the interventions, the stake holders’ participation and potential sustenance of improvements in a hospital context, more research are required.
-Both the increased effectiveness and the maintenance of the results of the fall prevention program is essential for enhancing of patients’ safety, outcomes, and decreasing of the costs, which occur as a result of falls.
-Cleaveland Clinic might do this through continued investigation and small scale tests in these fields.
+To complete the gaps concerning the implementation of the interventions, the stakeholders’ participation, and the potential sustenance of improvements in a hospital context, more research is required.
+Both the increased effectiveness and the maintenance of the results of the fall prevention program are essential for enhancing patients’ safety, and outcomes, and decreasing the costs, which occur as a result of falls.
+Cleaveland Clinic might do this through continued investigation and small-scale tests in these fields.
+Read more about our sample NURS FPX 8045 Assessment 6 Synthesis of Evidence Substantiating an Intervention for complete information about this class.

 Reference